Ada-Developers-Academy/daily-curriculum/week09/thursday/refactoring.md

 - **Views**: Does the logic build HTML or determine which HTML is rendered?
 - **Controller**: Does the logic determine what the HTTP response will be?
+    - Is it an assignment for the view to use.
 - **Model**: Does the logic have to due with the idea of the object?

 Rules